jiayuasu/CSE512-Hotspot-Analysis/README.md

 # CSE512-Hotspot-Analysis

-This is the repository for the entire solution of Phase 3
+This repository contains the correct solution of Project Phase 3 Hot Zone Analysis and Hot Cell Analysis.
+The code in this repository can generate the correct answer for any input data.